New, Valuable and Realized: Cultivating Innovation in K-12 Education

 That three-part lens—new, valuable, realized—is the clearest and most actionable definition I’ve found.
 It has shaped how I evaluate programs, technologies, and classroom practices.
 Many ideas in education are new, and many seem valuable, but, for me, only those that actually take root and get used at scale count as true innovations.
 Otherwise, they remain interesting potential innovations.

-“Innovation in K-12 isn’t about what technologies students are using; it’s about cultivating a mindset in our students that empowers them to generate solutions for others using these technologies”
+“Innovation in K-12 isn’t about what technologies students are using; it’s about cultivating a mindset in our students that empowers them to generate solutions for others using these technologies.”

 This distinction matters because schools are constantly offered “solutions” in the name of innovation.
 When evaluating them, I ask: Is this genuinely new?
 Does it add real value for students and teachers?
 And will it actually be realized in practice, not just tested once and abandoned?
 Those questions help cut through the noise.